-ZIO-101.
-ZIO-101 (darinaparsin), organic arsenic, is being developed presently to treat advanced myeloma, other hematological malignancies and liver cancer and three separate phase II trials have been initiated.
-A phase I trial with an oral form of ZIO-101 has just opened for enrollment.
+Darinaparsin.
+(ZIO-101), organic arsenic, is being developed presently to treat advanced myeloma, other hematological malignancies and liver cancer and three separate phase II trials have been initiated.
+A phase I trial with an oral form of darinaparsin has just opened for enrollment.
 We will continue to explore different indications, dosing schedules and forms and formulations.
 Preclinical development will continue with back-up compounds and additional compounds are being synthesized.
 Technology transfer and scale-up for the commercial manufacture of the active pharmaceutical ingredient, its lyophilization, and final product specification for both the IV and oral forms will continue through the period to a registration trial.

 ZIO-201.
 ZIO-201, stabilized isophosphoramide mustard or IPM, is being developed presently to treat advanced sarcoma.
-A phase II trial in advanced sarcoma is well underway.
+A phase II trial in advanced sarcoma is now nearing completion.
 Other trials, including different indications and an oral form of administration are in the advanced planning stages.
 We expect to initiate a registration trial in advanced sarcoma following the completion of the phase II study.
 Technology transfer and scale-up for the commercial manufacture of the active pharmaceutical ingredient, its lyophilization, and final product specification will continue.
 Preclinical development will continue with back-up analogues.

-ZIO-301.
-ZIO-301 (indibulin), a novel anti-cancer agent that targets mitosis like the taxanes, is available as an oral form and potentially an intravenous form.
-The oral form is currently in a phase I trial in Europe and a separate trial in the United States (using continuous dosing) and phase II testing is expected to initiate in the first half of 2008.
+Indibulin.
+(ZIO-301), a novel anti-cancer agent that targets mitosis like the taxanes, is available as an oral form and potentially an intravenous form.
+The oral form is currently in a phase I trial in Europe and a separate trial in the United States (using continuous dosing) has recently initiated in the United States.